 One believes in the twelve Imams.
 The Imams were descendants of Muhammad(S).
 Starting with Ali and ending with Imam Mahdi.
 The Imam has the central teaching authority on (Shia) Islam and he has a close relationship with God through which God guides him, and the Imam in turn guides the people.

 Since all descendants via Ali are deceased, there is no Imam anymore.
 However the believe is that Imam Mahdi wil return at the end of time.
 Meanwhile the Marja al-taqlid leads the Shia Muslim community.

 Person who is obliged to act in accordance with God’s orders and to perform worshipping (religiously responsible or accountable).

-An individual, who is qualified to perform ijtihad when evaluation religious law.
+An individual, who is qualified to exercise ijtihad in the evaluation of islamic law.

-The Shia conditions to be qualified differ with the conditions of the Sunni.
+The Shia conditions to be qualified to perform ijtihad differ with the conditions of the Sunni.